Join the fight to save the healthiest of all sports

 I know of many such businesses who ban juniors from the premises, which demonstrates how little they care about the sport of squash or making health benefits available to young people in a society where childhood obesity is now rampant.

 At a recent meeting I attended in Kent, one health care leader from Kent County Council presented the alarming figures that one in three children are leaving primary school either clinically obese or showing signs of being so.
+(That figure has now been revised to 40 per cent).

 Few of these children are able to reverse this trend during secondary education, which is a measure of the failure of school sports classes to deal with the problem.